sergiorgiraldo/GitTraining/README.md

 # GitTraining

 slides and notes for my git workshop.

-Also ready recipes to get you up tp speed
+Also ready recipes to get you up tp speed.